Committee Ethics and Data

 The Committee’s main task is to review research proposals on criteria concerning ethically responsible scientific conduct.
 The conditions and principles applied by the Committee are set out in the Regulations that have been drawn up for this purpose.

 Ethical review can be relevant in cases concerning the privacy of research subjects, aspects of human dignity during interviewing, the acquisition of mutual consent and a possible conflict of interests in the case of third money flow i.e. contract research.
-In certain cases, an ethical review is required by external organizations such as the Netherlands Organization for Scientific Research (NWO).
-But even without this obligation, staff may submit a request for advice via an application form.
+In certain cases, an ethical review is required by external organisations such as the Dutch Research Council (NWO).
+But even without this obligation, staff may submit a request for advice.

 Requests for advice